danriches/SST39SF040-Programmer/README.md

 | Vss                   |       GND.                    |
 | Vdd                   |       +5v.                    |

-The commands are formatted as follows:
+The commands are listed on startup in a terminal window and are formatted as follows:

 Write a byte: <W,addr,byte>
 This writes a single "decimal" byte (not HEX!) to a decimal address.
 All writes are checked by reading back the data and messages sent back to the terminal